December 14, 2022

 Portfolio reporting – focuses primarily on viewing core data across the entire portfolio of projects.
-Includes portfolio timeline, summary of key milestones, roll up of costs, risks and issues.
-Resource reporting – helps to understand resource availability across the organization, zoom in on specific departments and teams, as well as predict demand based on the historical information.
-Project reporting – automatically delivers a project-level status report summarizing key project data: e.g. completed milestones, upcoming milestones, etc.
+Includes portfolio timeline, a summary of key milestones, and a roll-up of costs, risks, and issues.
+Resource reporting – helps to understand resource availability across the organization, zoom in on specific departments and teams, and predict demand based on historical information.
+Project reporting – automatically delivers a project-level status report summarizing critical project data: e.g. completed milestones, upcoming milestones, etc.

-A list of Power BI advantages could be very long, but we’ll try to summarize the key aspects of why this solution is helpful for the PPM professionals.
+A list of Power BI advantages could be very long, but we’ll try to summarize the key aspects of why this solution is helpful for Microsoft PPM professionals.

 Data is everywhere

-While Project does an amazing job tracking every Project Management aspect that matters, it is not designed as an ultimate reporting tool.
-Project can feed information or incorporate information, but Power BI has the ability to combine that data in more different ways than Project allows.
-And what’s even more important, Power BI can combine the data from several different sources and present it in exactly the type of report you need.
-It has the ability to do that quickly and effectively without having to build temporary tables.
+While Project does a fantastic job tracking every Project Management aspect that matters, it is not designed as an ultimate reporting tool.
+The project can feed or incorporate the information, but Power BI can combine that data in more ways than Project allows.
+And what’s even more critical, Power BI can combine the data from several different sources and present it in precisely the type of report you need.
+It can do that quickly and effectively without having to build temporary tables.

 The bigger picture

-Power BI’s capability of combining data from various sources also means that we can now get a more complete picture of what’s going on in our organization and see how different areas may affect each other.
-In other words, we can now view Project information about who is doing what, when, and where, and additionally, we can combine that information with the other systems to get a more comprehensive and encompassing view.
+Power BI’s capability of combining data from various sources also means that we can now get a complete picture of what’s going on in our organization and see how different areas may affect each other.
+In other words, we can now view Project information about who is doing what, when, and where.
+Additionally, we can combine that information with the other systems to get a more comprehensive and encompassing view.

 Complex data that is easy to understand

-To combine different data from many systems often meant putting data into an Excel pivot table.
-This way, we had everything we needed to get the bigger picture, but only if spreadsheets and pivot tables are something that we enjoyed and knew how to deal with.
-With Power BI’s visual dashboards, we can view and understand the data we need very quickly.
-So, the ability of Power BI to show various combinations of complex data in visuals that are easy to comprehend is a huge advantage.
+Combining different data from many systems often meant putting data into an Excel pivot table.
+This way, we had everything we needed to get the bigger picture.
+Still, only if spreadsheets and pivot tables were something we enjoyed and knew how to deal with.
+Power BI’s visual dashboards allow us to view and understand the data we need quickly.
+So, the ability of Power BI to show various combinations of complex data in visuals that are easy to comprehend is a considerable advantage.

-To summarize, using Power BI we can now effortlessly combine more data from more diverse sources than ever before and see our Project data in the format we need.
-With Power BI, Project Online users can have a better portfolio reporting, allowing for adequate decision making on different levels in the organization.
-And, combining Project Online data with other sources, enables a better overview over resource, financials, and portfolio health.
+To summarize, using Power BI, we can now effortlessly combine more data from more diverse sources than ever before and see our Project data in the format we need.
+With Power BI, Project Online users can have better portfolio reporting, allowing for adequate decision-making on different organizational levels.
+And combining Project Online data with other sources enables a better overview of resources, financials, and portfolio health.

-Instant and beautiful dashboards are now at hand making the right information available in time for confident, informed decisions.
+Instant and beautiful dashboards are now making the correct information available in time for confident, informed decisions.